mvac7/mSXdevtools_ByteniZ3R/README.md

 Later I would add the option to load binary files and dump them in tables formatted for different programming languages.

-The next step was to generate mathematical forms to use as paths for sprite movement and thinking of a future version that will serve for musical waveforms (thinking of the SCC).
+The next step was to add waveforms.
+One of the applications for which I wanted to use it is to create paths for the movement of sprites, although I was also thinking of a future version (probably v1) that would allow generating samples for the SCC (requires signed Byte numbers).

-The most current versions have a new name because one day I woke up with the need to provide a unique and cool name.
-The thinking brain behind the new name is Mr. [Fubukimaru](http://www.gamerachan.org/fubu/).

 In March 2022, I resumed this project which I had pending a v0.9b Release.
 Updated some classes, removed binary loading, and gave the frontend a new look.
 The decision to remove the binary load is due to the fact that I have been developing several specific applications for different compressors for some time.
 This functionality is no longer required.

+The most current versions have a new name because one day I woke up with the need to provide a unique and cool name.
+The thinking brain behind the new name is Mr. [Fubukimaru](http://www.gamerachan.org/fubu/).

 ![ByteniZ3R screenshot](https://github.com/mvac7/mSXdevtools_ByteniZ3R/raw/main/GFX/screenshots/ByteniZ3R_v0910b_screenshot01.png)